scrapy 教程

 scrapy startproject tutorial

-This will create a tutorial
+This will create a tutorial directory with the following contents:

 tutorial/scrapy.cfg # deploy configuration filetutorial/ # project's Python module, you'll import your code from here__init__.pyitems.py # project items definition filemiddlewares.py # project middlewares filepipelines.py # project pipelines filesettings.py # project settings filespiders/ # a directory where you'll later put your spiders__init__.py